-MEETING OF THE PUBLIC TRUST BOARD Wednesday 2 nd February 2022 Five Year Strategy Update) AGENDA ITEM: 25 Report Author and Job Title: Roseanne Crossey, Head of Business Development and Planning Responsible Director: Simon Evans, Interim Director of Planning and Improvement.
-Recommendation & Action Required Members of the Committee are asked to: Approve ⊠ Discuss □ Inform □ Assure □ Assure The current strategic objectives within WHT's strategy are still relevant, with the exception of the organisational objective, to be rated Outstanding by 2022.
-Advise The Royal Wolverhampton NHS Trust (RWT) and Walsall Healthcare NHS Trust (WHT) intend to develop a joint strategy and set of objectives for approval by both Boards in August 2022.
+MEETING OF THE PUBLIC TRUST BOARD Wednesday 2 nd February 2022 AGENDA ITEM: 25 Report Author and Job Title: Roseanne Crossey, Head of Business Development and Planning Responsible Director: Simon Evans, Interim Director of Planning and Improvement.
+Recommendation & Action Required Members of the Committe Approve ⊠ Discuss □ ure 🗆 Assure with the exception of Outstanding by 2022. the organisationa 's strategy are still relevant, al objective, to be rated Advise The Royal Wolverhampton NHS Trust (RWT) and Walsall Healthcare NHS Trust (WHT) intend to develop a joint strategy and set of objectives for approval by both Boards in August 2022.
 Alert A formal procurement process is underway to appoint an external company to garner feedback from key stakeholders to inform the document.
-Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implication ons associated wi th this report.
+Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implications associated with this report.
 Resource implications The budget for the internal and external engagement being undertaken by an external company is £50K.
-Legal and/or Equality and Diversity implications There are no legal or equal this paper. uality & diversity implications associated with Strategic Objectives Safe, high-quality care ⊠ Care at hor Partners ⊠ Value colleagues ⊠ Resources ⊠ I VESUUI VES 🖂
+Legal and/or Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper.
+Strategic Objectives Safe, high-quality care ⊠ Partners ⊠ Care at hon Value collea Resources 🗵